 Do not include in Schedule B any individual employed within the immediately preceding 60 months by a related person, unless the related person never received an EZ or ZEA wage tax credit for that employee.
 The term related person means a related person as defined in Internal Revenue Code (IRC) section 465(b)(3)(C) or an entity which would have qualified as a related person if it had not been dissolved, liquidated, or merged with another entity or otherwise cease to exist or operate.
-See Addendum on page 6 of these instructions for the IRS interpretation of the definition of a related person in IRC section 465(b)(3)(C) as contained in IRS Publication 925, Passive Activity and At-Risk Rules.
+See Addendum for the Internal Revenue Service (IRS) interpretation of the definition of a related person in IRC section 465(b)(3)(C) as contained in IRS Publication 925, Passive Activity and At-Risk Rules.

-For taxpayers certified in an IZ (including CEEs), the EZ wage tax credit has been increased by \$500 for both qualified and targeted employees who earn wages in excess of \$40,000 for the tax year.
+For taxpayers certified in an investment zone (IZ), including CEEs, the EZ wage tax credit is increased by \$500 for both qualified and targeted employees who earn wages in excess of \$40,000 for the tax year.
 An investment zone is a zone designated by census tract statistics or located in a municipality.